shepherdjerred/macos-cross-compiler/README.md

 # macOS Cross Compiler

-This project allows you to compile C/C++ code on Linux that will be executed on macOS.
-This project is focused on supporting newer versions of macOS and C/C++.
+This project allows you to compile C, C++, Fortran, and Rust code on Linux that will be executed on macOS.
+This project is focused on supporting newer versions of macOS and C, C++, Fortran, and Rust.
 Older versions are not well tested.

 ## Quick Start